 Andrew Astley ’16 is a permanent Park Guide at Martin Van Buren NHS in Kinderhook, New York.
 As an undergraduate, Andrew interned at the Wood Museum of Springfield History and Andersonville NHS.
 Before landing his current position, he worked seasonally for the National Park Service for several years.

-Shaw Bridges ’15 worked after graduation as an AP US History and AP US Government teacher and dorm faculty at the Knox School in St James, NY, filling a variety of extracurricular roles including student advisor, coach of the fencing team, and assistant crew coach.
-He is now pursuing graduate studies in history at the University of Georgia, and hopes to one day teach at the college level.
+Shaw Bridges ’15 worked after graduation as an AP US History and AP US Government teacher and dorm faculty at the Knox School in St James, NY.
+He is now pursuing a Ph,D. in History at the University of Georgia, and hopes to one day teach at the college level.

-Bryan Caswell ’15 completed a Master of Studies program at the University of Oxford studying Global and Imperial History in 2016, where his focus lay in a study of the functional mechanics of the British Empire.
+Bryan Caswell ’15 completed a Master of Studies program at the University of Oxford studying Global and Imperial History in 2016.
 Bryan is now employed by Cardinal Education in Burlingame, CA as a full-time Educational Consultant.
 Cardinal Education is the premier educational consultancy in the San Francisco Bay Area, offering admissions consulting, standardized test preparation, and one-on-one tutoring.
+(CWES)

-Jake Farias ’16 is a Teaching Fellow at Nativity Preparatory School of New Bedford (Massachusetts), an independent, tuition-free middle school for boys from low-income families.
-As a Teaching Fellow, Jake teaches 3-4 class periods a day, coaches athletics, facilitates afternoon activities, and serves as an academic advisor to a small group of students.
+Jake Farias ’16 is Assistant Director of Telemarketing at Boston College, where he oversees the student caller team.
+Jake previously served as a Teaching Fellow at Nativity Preparatory School of New Bedford (Massachusetts), an independent, tuition-free middle school for boys from low-income families.

-Amelia Grabowski ’13 works for the Smithsonian National Museum of American History as a member of the Social Media Team.
-She was previously employed at the National Museum of Civil War Medicine, where she was responsible for planning and programming at the newly-opened Clara Barton’s Missing Soldiers’ Office.
+Amelia Grabowski ’13 works for the Smithsonian National Air and Space Museum as a member of the web team.
+She was previously employed at Smithsonian National Museum of American History and the National Museum of Civil War Medicine, where she was responsible for planning and programming at the newly-opened Clara Barton’s Missing Soldiers’ Office.
 She earned a Master’s degree in Public Humanities from Brown University in 2015.
 Amelia has worked on the Lower East Side Tenement Museum’s Tour and Discussion program, the Guantanamo Public Memory Project, projects for two different state humanities councils, and several community-based oral history projects centering on issues of social justice.
 In recognition of her accomplishments in the field, she was awarded Brown University’s Master’s Award for Engaged Citizenship and Community Service in 2015.

 Rachel (Santose) Koenig '11 completed a dual Master's degreeprogram in History and Library Science at Indiana University in 2013, and is now Research & Education Librarian at Virginia Commonwealth University in Richmond, VA.
 Prior to accepting her current position, Rachel worked as the Instruction & Assessment Librarian and College Archivist at SUNY Canton, a Reference Assistant at the Herman B Wells Library (IU Bloomington), a Graduate Assistant at Wylie House Museum, and a historical interpreter at Hale Farm & Village, where she developed a new program on the Ladies Aid Society of Cleveland, Ohio and their crucial volunteer work during the American Civil War.